developer-zebra/developer-zebra-site/src/ehs/3-1/guide/features/index.md

 ### Other Unintended Access

-* On devices running Android 4.4 KitKat, users might gain access to Airplane mode, Wi-Fi, Bluetooth and other device settings via the Quick Settings menu in the Notification drop-down.
-This can be prevented with the [Disable Status Bar Settings tag](../settings#disablestatusbarsettings).
+* Users might gain access to Airplane mode, Wi-Fi, Bluetooth and other device settings via the Quick Settings panel in the Notification drop-down even if Settings app is disabled by EHS.
+This can be prevented with settings configurable using the [UI Manager](/mx/uimgr) through StageNow or EMDK.
 * Wireless capabilities also can be individually disabled through these MX modules:
 	* [SettingsMgr](../../../../mx/settingsmgr) for Airplane Mode and Wi-Fi
 	* [UiMgr](../../../../mx/uimgr) for Quick Settings and the "Gear" icon